Witness in Mueller probe aided UAE agenda in Congress

 Nader, a Lebanese-American businessman, agreed to cooperate with Mueller's team after investigators stopped him at Dulles International Airport, according to a person familiar with his case.

-That person and others who spoke to the AP on condition of anonymity said they could not be identified because of the sensitivity of the issues surrounding the Mueller investigation.
+That person and others who spoke to the AP on condition of anonymity said they could not be identified because they were not authorized to discuss issues surrounding the Mueller investigation on the record.

 A lawyer for Nader declined to comment for this story.